How a speeding ticket impacts your insurance in Kansas

-It is not uncommon for a motorist to have a few speeding tickets on their driving record.
-But they can potentially have a negative effect on your insurance premiums, since having any traffic incident on your record can cause you to be considered a high-risk driver.
-After a speeding ticket in Kansas, your cost of car insurance may increase, depending on your insurance company and the severity of the ticket.
+It is not uncommon for a motorist to have one or more speeding tickets on their driving record.
+However, speeding tickets can have a negative effect on your insurance premiums, since having any moving violation on your record could cause you to be considered a high-risk driver.
+After a speeding ticket in Kansas, you may face fines and penalties, as well as a spike in the cost of your car insurance.
 Whether you already have a speeding ticket on your record or are worried about what might happen if you get one in future, it is always helpful to be aware of the consequences that might follow a speeding violation in Kansas.

 How much is a speeding ticket in Kansas?

 Going over the speed limit in Kansas is considered a moving violation and can result in state or local penalties.
 The speeding ticket cost in Kansas usually depends on how much in excess of the speed limit you were traveling.
-Although there is no point system used here, if you have more than three moving violations, your license may be suspended and you might also need to appear in court.
+Although there is no point system used in the state, if you have more than three moving violations within a 12-month period, your license may be suspended and you might also need to appear in court.
 The cost of appearing in court varies by your exact location but is typically around $25.
 The amount you are charged in fines could vary anywhere between $25 and $300.

 The penalty you get for speeding in Kansas depends largely on your record.
-If you never had any prior conviction in your history, your fine may be lower than that of a repeat offender.
-Third and subsequent offences may have your license revoked and require you to appear in court.
+If you don’t have any prior traffic-related convictions in your history, your fine may be lower than that of a repeat offender.
+Third and subsequent offenses may cause your license to be revoked and require you to appear in court.

 How much does a speeding ticket increase your car insurance in Kansas?

-Depending on the type of moving violation you are convicted of, your average cost of insurance may increase.
+Depending on the type of moving violation you are convicted of, your cost of insurance may increase an average of $354 annually.
 This also depends on your insurance company and your gender.
 Statistically, male drivers exhibit more recklessness on the road compared to female drivers, meaning male drivers may see a greater increase in their premiums after a speeding ticket in Kansas.
 Though minor, Kansas drivers do see a slight rate discrepancy by gender for those with a speeding ticket, based on quoted annual premiums from Quadrant Information Services.